-While every resident must pay property taxes, the amount will differ based on various factors, including appraisal value, where in Texas you live, and when you close on the sale of your home.
+While every resident must pay property taxes, the amount will differ based on various factors, including appraisal value, where in Texas you live, and when you close on the sale of your home or property.
 When purchasing your first home, property taxes at closing may not be something you pay much attention to, but you may want to.
-Your lender will likely escrow for them at closing, and while the buyer is generally only responsible for a small cushion of the taxes in their escrow, the exact amount is dependent on how closing costs, property taxes, and other fees are calculated.
+Your lender will likely escrow for them at closing, and while the buyer is generally responsible for some amount, the exact amount is dependent on how closing costs, property taxes, and other fees are calculated.
+Escrow is placing funds in a trust or the custody of a third party, such as a real estate lawyer, until certain conditions have been met.

 As property taxes are paid in arrears in Texas, a typical real estate transaction involves the buyer and seller only paying property taxes for the period of time each party owned the property.
 While it may seem complicated for sellers and buyers at first, dividing the tax burden at closing is quite simple.

 In cases where the seller has already paid the entire year’s taxes, the buyer is usually required to reimburse the seller.
-If the seller has not paid the property taxes, he or she should be charged their prorated share with the amount placed in escrow.
+If the seller has not paid the property taxes, he or she should be charged their prorated share in a credit to the buyer.

 In Texas, the exact amount owed in taxes on a property is unknown until the home is appraised again and taxes become due in October.
 Therefore, when closing is completed before taxes are due, an estimate is used to determine the prorated amounts owed by each party.
 The previous year’s taxes are generally used as a guide to provide the estimated payment.